How 3D Printing Plays a Role during the COVID-19 Pandemic•

 As a mask decompression tightens your mask, there is a much smaller chance of droplets or aerosol particles making their way into your body through your mouth and nose.

 3D printing also allows you to increase your productivity by printing out multiple mask decompression belts on a single plate.
-Feel free to customize your decompression belts by adding text or any other designs.
-With 3D printing, you can use CAD software to create one-of-a-kind designs that reflect who you are.
+Feel free to customize your decompression belts by adding text or any other 3D printed designs.
+With 3D printing, you can use CAD software or other 3D printing software to create one-of-a-kind designs that reflect who you are.
 This is a design flexibility otherwise not offered by traditional manufacturing or production techniques.

 3D Printed Safety Goggles

 Safety goggles are also important as they protect one’s eyes from contaminants and other hazardous materials.
 Safety goggles provide an airtight fit, allowing the eyes and the area surrounding the eyes to be completely sealed shut from any outside particles.